Dear Daniel Andrews,

 I speak on behalf of our city, our people and our children/youth.
 I speak from a place of concern and a place that GENUINELY means it when I say “we are in this together”

-Have you spent any of your own personal money to help people in need?
-Have you been out speaking to real people about their real struggles?
+Have you been out speaking to real people in our community about their real struggles?
+Not politicians, not your “experts” but us, the people you are meant to be leading, the community?
 I know I have, I know our community has, but have you?
-Have you really experienced financial struggle?
 How can you possibly help what you don’t understand and what you haven’t experienced yourself?

-Mr. Andrews, until you stop your own payments or struggle to afford to eat, to find essentials, struggle to pay your bills, suffer from severe isolation and mental illness, lose your job, have all contact with the people surrounding and supporting you made illegal and until you struggle to survive, don’t you dare say that we are in this together.
+Mr. Andrews, until you stop your own payments, struggle to afford to eat, to find essentials, to pay your bills, suffer from severe isolation and mental illness, lose your job or have all contact with the people surrounding and supporting you made illegal and until you struggle to survive, don’t you dare say that we are in this together.
 It’s insulting.
 Victoria and Australia are in this together, but we aren’t in this with you.

 You have made this clear.
 So clear in-fact that we have created a fun drinking game made about you. *take a shot every times Daniel Andrews says the word “I” instead of “we” *

 Here’s the thing, This is not a pandemic, this is a financial and mental health emergency.
 Yes, Okay, we are in a state of disaster but this state of disaster is not how you imply every time you make an announcement on our televisions.
-The true disaster is that hundreds of suicides have taken place during the first weeks of lockdown.
+The true disaster is that hundreds of suicides have taken place during the first weeks of lockdown, not to mention medical conditions are going undiagnosed and untreated.
 That’s hundreds of lives lost, hundreds of grieving families and friends who more than likely won’t be able to grieve nor receive the closure that they need.
 People who will more than likely suffer with their own mental health due to this.

 We have been so focused on covid19 that people are forgetting about our youth.
 Our youth, the next generation but also the unheard and forgotten.
-Along side the elderly, people living in abusive homes and poverty, our youth are our most vulnerable in my opinion.
-Many of these suicides and calls to helplines are children who are struggling with isolation.
-Children who have never suffered with their mental health until now.
+Along side the elderly, people living in abusive homes and people living in poverty our youth are our most vulnerable in my opinion.
+Many of these suicides and calls to overwhelmed helplines are children who are struggling with isolation.
+Children who have never suffered with their mental health until now OR children who are living with a parent who is suffering a decline in mental health during lockdown.
 You said it yourself, you have seen the stats yourself.
 The helplines and food banks are overrun right now.
+Christmas is the busiest time of year for relief and support services so with Christmas fast approaching I am betting our suicide and domestic violence rates sky rocket.

+Today school is back but lets rewind a moment.
 Let’s remember that being in school can be a child’s only escape from an abusive, unhealthy and toxic home.
-School is their only safe haven.
-I understand home learning is mandatory right now but what are we doing to help this particular issue?
-To a person of youth, friendships and connection is all they have and their only safety net has just been ripped away from them.
-Alone and isolated from their only friends and positive role models.
-Alone with their thoughts and feelings with very little understanding of what their emotions mean, not to mention their inability to self regulate at such an age.
+School can be a child’s only safe haven.
+To a person of youth, friendships and connection is all they have and their only safety net was just ripped away from them.
+Alone and isolated from their only friends and positive role models for MONTHS.
+Alone with their thoughts and feelings with very little understanding of how to self regulate at such an age.
 Who is helping the youth who are struggling?
 Who is supporting our youth who don’t have a healthy relationship with their parents and who are unable to reach out?

 The psychological effects of confinement and isolation last long after individuals are removed from isolation.